Save up to 25%… Shop Our Birthday Sale Now!

 • Helping the body adapt to environmental stresses

-While these uses are common and generally safe, it's important to always speak with a health care provider before using Reishi mushrooms.
+While these uses are common and generally safe, it's important to always speak with a healthcare provider before using Reishi mushrooms.

 Red Reishi and the 5 Other Color Types

-There are over 2,000 different species of Reishi mushrooms, but ancient Chinese texts discuss the six colors of reishi.
-Known as the “6 Zhī (芝)” where “zhī” commonly meant mushroom or fungi.
-However, in Daoism "zhī "referrs to special plant, animal, or mineral substances said to promote longevity.
+However, in Daoism "zhī "refers to special plant, animal, or mineral substances said to promote longevity.
 The most common and well-known color is the red variety which is still known in Chinese as Língzhī (灵芝).
 The other colors are blue, yellow, black, white and purple.

 Since there was no genetic identification thousands of years ago, the existence of many of these species is debated.
-In the 1990’s, Chinese mycologist Zhao Ji-Ding and others classified the “6 Zhī” as described in the Materia Medica.
-Their results concluded that the “6 Zhi” are not all Lingzhi (or of the Ganoderma species).
+In the 1990s, Chinese mycologist Zhao Ji-Ding and others classified the “6 Zhī” as described in the Materia Medica.
+Their results concluded that the “6 Zhi” are not all Lingzhi (or of the Ganoderma species).[5]

-So if these mythical reishi weren’t all true reishi, what species were they?
+So, if these mythical reishi weren’t all true reishi, what species were they?

 Red Reishi (Ganoderma lingzhi)

-Red reishi is the best known of all Reishi fungi.
-The most popular species is Ganoderma lingzhi (or lucidum), in addition to varieties native to North America like Ganoderma tsugae and Ganoderma oreganese.
+Red reishi is the best-known of all reishi fungi.
+The most popular species is Ganoderma lingzhi (or lucidum), in addition to varieties native to North America, like Ganoderma tsugae and Ganoderma oreganese.
+[6]

 Organic reishi mushroom